 First, you’ve got to put the proper fuel in your body before you leave home.
 Most golfers don’t give it a second thought.
 They either don’t eat at all before they leave home or they eat something that is not going to give them the long-term energy they’re hoping for.
 Whether it’s lunch or breakfast before you leave, you need to consume a complex carbohydrate and a good protein source.
 This combination will warrant the best use of your energy for the entire round.

 The second tip is to properly warm up your body before you hit your first ball.
 So many golfers show up 5 minutes before tee time, take a few putts, and then head to the first tee.
-Those golfers are headed for a double bogey right off the bat - but hey they're just getting "warmed up" right?
-A better approach is to give yourself at least 30 minutes before your tee time.
+Those golfers are potentially headed for a double bogey right off the bat… A better approach is to give yourself at least 30 minutes before your tee time.
 First, do some dynamic (movement oriented) stretches to prepare your body to perform.
-Things like arm circles, partial squats, toe touches, etc. Then take some half swings with a 7 iron.
-Now you're ready to hit some wedges.
+Exercises such as arm circles, partial squats, toe touches, etc. Next, take some half swings with a 7 iron.
+Now you’re ready to hit some wedges.
 With this approach, your hits on the range will be much better, which will build your confidence.

-Don't wait until you fel tension to start stretching.
-You should be constantly moving your body and stretching your joints while you play.
-I often see and hear golfers complaining of tight lower backs or shoulders during the round, and especially after when they are in to see me.
-Think of your body as a machine.
-If the machine starts to break down - fix it.
-You'll see a big difference in your swing mechanics late in the round.
+Don’t wait until you feel tension to initiate stretching.
+Constantly move your body and stretch your joints while you play.
+I often see and hear golfers complaining of tight lower backs or shoulders during the round, and especially after when they are in for an appointment.
+Think of your body as a machine; if the machine starts to break down – fix it.
+You’ll see a big difference in your swing mechanics late in the round.

 Snack while you play.
 I don’t mean the hot dog at the turn with a beer chaser!
 Bring fruit, nuts, and nutrition bars to eat every 4-6 holes.
 When you supply your body with the proper nutrients, your energy levels stay balanced and you will avoid those mental lapses later in the round.
 How many times have you had a good score only to blow up late in the round?
 I’ll bet more than a couple of times; I know I have.